electro-logic/Oscilloscope/README.md

-# C# Rigol Oscilloscope Library and GUI
+# Oscilloscope Library and GUI for Rigol in C#

-This project allow to control oscilloscope and acquire up to 1M of data points from oscilloscope and analyze it with pc instead that directly with Rigol touchscreen display that can be difficult and time-consuming.
+This project allow to control your oscilloscope and acquire data points.
+You can save and analyze it with pc instead that with Rigol device that can be limited, difficult and time-consuming, just connect your oscilloscope with USB to computer.

+## Projects

-- OscilloscopeLib is a library for handling Rigol's Oscilloscopes (tested only with DS1102E)
+- OscilloscopeLib is a, object-oriented library for handling Rigol's Oscilloscopes (tested only with DS1102E)

 - OscilloscopeCLI is a command line sample usage of OscilloscopeLib